-This is good news for the county and will support progress towards our local Superfast Northamptonshire targets to see 40% of premises able to access full fibre by the end of 2023.
-Whilst Openreach envisage that the majority of premises will be served in announced exchange areas which come forward, it is expected that not all premises will.
+Openreach envisage that the majority of premises in these exchange areas will be served through their Fibre First programme but they acknowledge that not all premises will benefit.
 This is because it is a commercial roll out – so those more costly remote premises or difficult to reach premises are unlikely to benefit.

 The list of exchanges announced to date by Openreach include: